Inference on the structure of gene regulatory networks: Biological setup

 (C) We assume all genes in the GRN that we want to reconstruct have been considered, and assume that the set of considered genes is not too large.
 Therefore, the set of genes considered consists of all genes in a small GRN and at most a few irrelevant genes.

 (D) If $V_i$ regulates $V_j$, we assume the increase of $V_i$ always leads to the increase (activation) or decrease (inhibition) of $V_j$.
-We exclude the case that the regulation switches between activation and inhibition in different situations.
+We exclude the case that $V_i$ can both activate and inhibit $V_j$ in different situations, although it is not always true \cite{liu2011mechanism}.

-With these assumptions, the GRN structure inference problem can be transformed into a well defined mathematical problem.
+With these assumptions or first approximations that are not totally unrealistic, the GRN structure inference problem can be transformed into a well-defined mathematical problem.
 Nevertheless, these assumptions are not realistic in biology, and they will be further discussed in Subsection \ref{bc}.